phandinhlam/url_shorten/README.md

 4. cookies

-* flag `http_only` set true, help cookies don't act by script
+* Set `http_only` flag is true, keep cookies can not access or update by script
-* flag `secure` set true, help encode cookies and cookies only active with `HTTPS`
+* Set `secure` flag is true, help encode cookies and cookies only active with `HTTPS`

 5. DDoS

-* reduce DDoS with Route 53 and AWS Shield.
+* Use Route 53 and AWS Shield to reduce DDoS attack.
 (Don't apply for my app, because I haven't AWS account)

 ## Problem

 Generate short URL duplicate

 I choose this random algorithm to reduce issues:
-* suppose my key has 2 characters, I will random each character of the key in the characters sample set, suppose the sample set has 10 characters
+* Suppose my key has 2 characters, I will random each character of the key in the characters sample set, suppose the sample set has 10 characters
 * We have probability with 1 key: (1/10 * 1/10) * 10 = 1%
 * With characters in each key increased and the sample set also increased, duplication probability is very small